Valentinaga1/holbertonschool-low_level_programming/README.md

 - If, if…else  statements
 - while loop

-0x02-functions_nested_loops  and 0x04-more_functions_nested_loops learning objectives:
+0x02, 0x04 -functions_nested_loops  learning objectives:
 - What are nested loops and how to use them.
 - What is a function and how do you use functions.
 - What is a prototype.